Monkeypox: First case identified in NI

 Northern Ireland has had its first case of monkeypox, BBC News NI understands.

-According to the UK Health Security Agency there are 79 cases to date in the UK, with figures due to be updated this afternoon.
+According to the UK Health Security Agency there are 79 cases to date in the UK, with figures due to be updated on Thursday afternoon.

 Monkeypox is caused by the monkeypox virus, of the same family of viruses as smallpox, although it is much less severe and experts say chances of infection are low.